mattermost/docs/source/deploy/mobile-app-changelog.md

  - Added mobile push notifications for followed Threads.
  - Increased the limit of uploaded file attachments per post from 5 to 10.
  - Removed deprecated ``Posts.ParentId`` in favor of the semantically equivalent ``Posts.RootId``.
- - Added better support for channel and user selection from withing Apps commands.
+ - Added better support for channel and user selection from within Apps commands.
  - Added better binding filtering for Apps.

 ### Bug Fixes